NuKeeperDotNet/NuKeeper/README.md

 If NuKeeper does not find a repository to push to, it will fail to process the upstream repository.

 Public open-source projects on `github.com` that allow PRs from any outside user are very unlikely to allow that outsider to push to the project's repository, and so this case usually uses the fork workflow.
-Contributing to an open-source project starts with forking the repo to your own github account.
+Contributing to an open-source project starts with forking the repo to your own GitHub account.

 Some organisations use the single-repository workflow, with all team members allowed to push to the shared repository.
 This is simpler in most ways.

 ## Limitations and warnings

-NuKeeper works with github and git, no other source control systems are supported.
-You can however use the public `github.com`, or an internal hosted github instance by specifying its location with the `-api` option.
+NuKeeper works with GitHub and git, no other source control systems are supported.
+You can however use the public `github.com`, or an internal hosted GitHub instance by specifying its location with the `-api` option.

 You will need the command line version of `dotnet` installed.